ashandilgith/engine_vibration/README.md

 pinned: false
 ---

-# Zodiac 1.0: Predictive Engine Monitoring
+# Zodiac 1.0: Predictive Engine Diagnostics

-This is an MVP of a predictive maintenance system for marine and automotive engines.
-It uses an AI model to analyze vibration data and detect the early signs of mechanical failure.
+This is an MVP of a predictive maintenance system for engines.
+It uses a regression-based AI model (XGBoost) to predict the normal vibration of an engine based on its current operating conditions.

 ## How to Use This Demo

-1.  **Get Sample Data:** You can copy the sample data from the `data/raw_data.csv` file in the repository.
-You will need at least 51 rows.
+1.  **Set Operating Conditions:** Use the sliders and dropdowns for input the engine's current RPM, the ambient temperature, fuel level, and sea state.
-2.  **Paste Data:** Paste the copied CSV data into the input box.
+2.  **Enter Actual Vibration:** In the final box, enter the vibration reading you would get from a real-world sensor.
-3.  **Get Prediction:** The model will analyze the last sequence of data and determine if it represents a "Normal" or "Anomalous" engine state.
+3.  **Get Prediction:** The model will compare the predicted "normal" vibration to the actual value and determine if it's an anomaly.